 - While not necessarily complex, the timing generally required to complete permitting through any federal regulatory agency requires that NioCorp engage key agencies (in this case the USACE and possibly the EPA) early on in Elk Creek Project development and consider the siting and orientation of facilities carefully to minimize the risk of a protracted National Environmental Policy Act analysis of the Elk Creek Project.
-At the present time, the company believes that we have completed the major federal permitting actions needed for project construction, although changes to the design or location of project facilities may require that additional federal permits be obtained. - Construction at the facility will require an air construction permit (the "Air Permit") from the State of Nebraska.
-The Air Permit will describe all of the prospective air emissions from the facility and will require the completion of an air quality model that demonstrates compliance with the NAAQS.
-Permanent construction at the site cannot commence until this permit is issued, although a number of preconstruction activities are allowed under standing Nebraska Department of Environment and Energy ("NDEE") policy.
-A variance procedure is available to permittees that allows construction to proceed in advance of permit issuance if a determination is made that the permit will not be issued before permanent construction is scheduled to commence.
-An application for the air construction permit was submitted to the State on July 24, 2019. - A radioactive materials license will be needed from the Nebraska Department of Health and Human Services ("NDHHS"), Office of Radiological Health.
-Because of their limited experience with hard rock mining in the State of Nebraska, much less mining that includes Naturally Occurring Radioactive Material, the NDHHS may require additional information and more time to approve the Elk Creek Project under a Broad Scope License. - Documentation of existing baseline environmental conditions at the Elk Creek Project site was initiated in 2014 and should continue throughout the permitting process.
-Additional studies will need to be added once regulatory authorities have been given an opportunity to review the current mine plan presented in the 2019 Elk Creek Feasibility Study and assess their particular data needs for approval of the Elk Creek Project. - Surface water monitoring should continue throughout the permitting process and extend into construction and operations as part of the Environmental Management System.
-The NDEE Water Quality Division has been engaged in order to discuss the Elk Creek Project. - A wetland delineation and potential jurisdictional waters assessment was conducted in late 2014 to identify wetland and drainage features within the proposed Elk Creek Project boundary which resulted in a formal JD being issued by the USACE on September 6, 2016.
-The entire project has been authorized under the non-notifying provisions of Nationwide Permit 12. - Closure costs for the Elk Creek Project have been estimated at just over \$44 million, including approximately \$13.5 million for reclamation and closure of the TSFs and \$16.6 million for plant and building removal and reclamation. - Community engagement has occurred in parallel with Nebraska field operations and has included public meetings, presentations to public agencies, communications with local and state politicians, meetings with environmental groups, and one-on-one meetings with area landowners.
+At the present time, the company believes that we have completed the major federal permitting actions needed for project construction, although changes to the design or location of project facilities may require that additional federal permits be obtained. - Construction at the facility requires an air construction permit (the "Air Permit") from the State of Nebraska, which was issued to the Company on June 2, 2020.
+The Air Permit describes all the prospective air emissions from the facility and required the completion of an air quality model that demonstrates compliance with the NAAQS. - A radioactive materials license will be needed from the Nebraska Department of Health and Human Services ("NDHHS"), Office of Radiological Health.
+Because of their limited experience with hard rock mining in the State of Nebraska, much less mining that includes Naturally Occurring Radioactive Material, the NDHHS may require additional information and more time to approve the Elk Creek Project under a Broad Scope License.
+The Company has been working with NDHHS on this aspect of project permitting since 2014. - Documentation of existing baseline environmental conditions at the Elk Creek Project site was initiated in 2014 and will continue as needed throughout the permitting process. - Surface water monitoring will continue throughout the permitting process and extend into construction and operations as part of the Environmental Management System and likely State of Nebraska permit requirements. - A wetland delineation and potential jurisdictional waters assessment was conducted in late 2014 to identify wetland and drainage features within the proposed Elk Creek Project boundary which resulted in a formal JD being issued by the USACE on September 6, 2016.
+The entire project has been authorized under the non-notifying provisions of Nationwide Permit 12. - The major land-use authorization for the project was received from Johnson County, Nebraska, on December 24, 2019, in the form of a Special Use Permit for the project.
+This land-use permit is a necessary precursor to any project-related construction activities.
+County zoning permits will be required for individual buildings constructed at the site, and the County requirement is that such applications must be submitted five days before construction commences. - Closure costs for the Elk Creek Project have been estimated at just over \$44 million, including approximately \$13.5 million for reclamation and closure of the TSFs and \$16.6 million for plant and building removal and reclamation. - Community engagement has occurred in parallel with Nebraska field operations and has included public meetings, presentations to public agencies, communications with local and state politicians, meetings with environmental groups, and one-on-one meetings with area landowners.